Permanent Makeup Schools in Vermont

 Permanent makeup artist licenses need to be renewed every year, and include a $200 renewal fee.
 Vermont also has standards for education and training requirements that you will have to adhere to, in addition to the application and fee.
 Because of these strict guidelines, it can be critical to find the right permanent makeup artist program ASAP.
 When you speak with schools be sure to ask how they help students prepare for licensure in this state.

 The field of permanent makeup is going through considerable growth in Vermont.
-Between 2012 and 2022, O*Net anticipates a 19% increase in skin care specialist jobs.
-This growth rate is higher than average when compared to other professions (O*Net, 2012).
+Between 2016 and 2026, CareerOneStop anticipates a 3% increase in skin care specialist jobs.
 With your specialized training and education, you may be in a great position to earn a competitive salary.
-O*Net claims that the average salary for a Vermont skin care specialist is $41,000 per year.
-That is $12,000 higher than the national average (O*Net, 2014).
+ZipRecruiter claims that the average salary for a Vermont permanent makeup artists is $62,306 per year.
+That is higher than the national average (ZipRecruiter 2020).

 Permanent makeup is still growing as a field, so you may want to stay on top of local job opportunities to see where your skills can be used.
 Permanent makeup artists may use their skills in salons, spas, and dermatology offices.
 Some even choose to open their own salon and become self-employed.
 By far, the best skill you can bring to this career is excellent communication.
 Clients may know what look they want, but they may not know how to communicate it to you.
 Knowing which questions to ask and what clients are trying to achieve can help you meet their expectations.